 Soccer is the universal language that can bridge gaps and unite communities.

-Located within the shadow of the Capitol in downtown Lansing, Beacon Soccer Field will provide Lansing’s youth an unprecedented soccer experience!
+Located within the shadow of the Capitol in downtown Lansing, Beacon Soccer Field provides Lansing’s youth an unprecedented soccer experience!

 Unfortunately, there is still a gap in opportunity for many.
-Embodying the inclusive nature of the game at its most grassroots level, Beacon Soccer Field will be the only field of its kind offering free play all the time in Lansing’s urban core.
+Embodying the inclusive nature of the game at its most grassroots level, Beacon Soccer Field is the only field of its kind offering free play all the time in Lansing’s urban core.

 Crowdfunding through Patronicity completed May 22, 2015